Michael Cohen Could Receive ‘Substantial’ Prison Term If Federal Prosecutors Get What They Want

 — Jennifer Hayden (@Scout_Finch) December 7, 2018

-Due to all of these factors, and the many more which will undoubtedly be revealed during the next few days, prosecutors have asked for Cohen to receive a “substantial term of imprisonment.”
+Due to all of these factors, and many more which will likely be revealed during the next few days, prosecutors have asked for Cohen to receive a “substantial term of imprisonment.”
 CNBC’s report also indicated that federal prosecutors were unimpressed with Michael Cohen’s overall efforts to help the prosecution because he “repeatedly declined to provide full information about the scope of any additional criminal conduct in which he may have engaged or had knowledge.”